 - If you are uncertain of what is permissible for a particular assignment, it is your responsibility to ask your instructor for clarification.
 If you have a doubt, ask!

-- Read all materials available to you regarding academic integrity (including all links on the “Student Overview” portion of this web site).
+- Read all materials available to you regarding academic integrity (including all sections of this web site).
 Ignorance of what constitutes academic misconduct is not an acceptable defense for violating the community standard.

 - Commit yourself to promoting academic integrity among your peers.
 Set the standard for honesty and encourage others to do the same.

-- If you suspect that a fellow student is cheating, notify the professor immediately.
+- If you suspect that a fellow student is cheating, notify the instructor immediately.

-Below are some examples (not an exhaustive list) of academic misconduct.
+Furman’s academic integrity policy is in effect even if not explicitly stated.
+Below are general explanations and examples to help educate students on forms of academic misconduct.
+These examples should not be considered an exhaustive list.
+Individual instructor or course policies supersede any definition provided here.
 Remember to ask your course instructor to clarify what is permissible.
-Don’t assume that what applies in one course automatically extends to another!
+Don’t assume that what applies in one course automatically extends to another.

 - Fabricating or falsifying data.